fr0ztd/FR0ZTD-AutoExec/.github/README.md

 <tr>
 <td>

-**FR0ZTD's CS2 AutoExec** is a _fork_ of the **ArminC AutoExec** tailored specifically to my preferences for **Counter-Strike 2**.
+**FR0ZTD's CS2 AutoExec**, a _fork_ of the **ArminC AutoExec**, is a high-quality _config_ for **Counter-Strike 2** that aims to improve the gameplay by enabling you to customize the game settings to your liking through its template system.

-It integrates personal gameplay optimizations, enhanced scripts, and custom binds, offering a unique competitive edge.
+It comes filled with little optimizations such as **network capacity**, overall improving the gameplay for a wide variety of computers and players.

-Each modification has been carefully chosen and tested to ensure optimal performance and gameplay satisfaction.
+Each and every one of the commands provided are **finely tuned**, enabling the game's full potential compared to default settings.

 ![CS2 AutoExec Code](https://raw.githubusercontent.com/FR0ZTD/CS2-AutoExec/main/cs2_autoexec_code.png)